YashM246/Basic_MCP_Project/README.md

 3. **Tool Invocation**: How clients call server tools with parameters
 4. **Transport Abstraction**: How MCP works over different communication methods

-**Note**: This is a basic MCP foundation.
-Real-world usage involves LLM integration where the AI model would discover and call these tools automatically based on user requests, rather than manual client calls as shown here.
+**Note**: This is Part 1 - foundational MCP mechanics.
+For actual LLM integration where AI models automatically discover and call these tools based on user requests, see Part 2 in the `2_MCP_OpenAI_Integration/` directory.

 SERVER CONFIGURATION
 --------------------